Pillar Content for Blogs: What is it and How to Create It?

 • Write readable, easy-to-scan text that’s legible for users

-• Optimise images and add appropriate alt-text
+• Optimize images and add appropriate alt-text

-Once you’ve optimised your pillar pages, come back and update them regularly.
+Once you’ve optimized your pillar pages, come back and update them regularly.
 Pillar pages can be an excellent evergreen content source, but only if you ensure the information provided is up-to-date.
 Coming back and adding to your pillar pages is a good way to remind Google that your post is still up-to-date.
 Plus, it gives you a chance to expand your pillar pages with more topic clusters over time.

 How Pillar Pages Help Your Search Engine Rankings

-Pillar pages aren’t just about organising your content to make it easier for customers to navigate your website.
+Pillar pages aren’t just about organizing your content to make it easier for customers to navigate your website.
 They’re also incredibly useful for improving your SEO.
 Although Google doesn’t directly state that pillar posts have an impact on your ranking, these tools can positively affect traffic in a number of ways.
 For example, they:

 • Improve your site structure: To understand your content, Google’s algorithm considers many different pieces of content at once.
 If you have a lot of content, your pillar posts will unify similar subjects to create a convenient hierarchal map that’s easier to crawl.